daffadevhosting/codeAssist/README.md

 ### Prerequisites

 - Node.js and npm installed on your machine.
 - A Gemini API key.
-You can get one from [Google AI Studio](https://aistudio.google.com/apikey).
+You can get one from [Google AI](https://aistudio.google.com/apikey).

 ### Local Installation